Be a part of the solution, not the pollution

 With a generation surrounded by activism and heightened environmental awareness, people are demanding a more transparent recycling process.
 As consumers, we inevitably come into daily contact with plastic products, but we also have the ability to send a message with our purchasing power and our voices.
 Holding companies, producers and manufacturers accountable for the entire life cycle of their plastic products is a strategy known as known as “extended producer responsibility”.
 The solution to the problem lies in government involvement, product stewardship, public policy and more reliable infrastructure, but it doesn’t just stop there.
 It’s time to focus less on waste streams and more on eliminating waste altogether.

 The world we live in is designed around plastic.
 That’s why it is up to us to make the conscious decision to refuse and reuse plastic as much as we can.
-Even though #PlasticFreeJuly is coming to an end, we can still challenge each other to reduce waste and strive to become zero waste!

 Every little action counts!